jgrizou/website/art/index.md

   </div>
 </div>

-The transparent vault was exhibited at the ["Mind The Deep"](https://www.wired.com/beyond-the-beyond/2019/10/mind-deep-artificial-intelligence-artistic-creation-shanghai/) exhibition at [MCAM](http://www.mcam.io/) the Shanghai Ming Contemporary Art Museum, upon invitation from [Chen Baoyang](https://baoyangchen.com/) and [Qiu Zhijie](https://en.wikipedia.org/wiki/Qiu_Zhijie).
+The transparent vault was exhibited at the ["Mind The Deep"](https://www.wired.com/beyond-the-beyond/2019/10/mind-deep-artificial-intelligence-artistic-creation-shanghai/) exhibition at [MCAM](http://www.mcam.io/) the Shanghai Ming Contemporary Art Museum, upon invitation from [Baoyang Chen](https://baoyangchen.com/) and [Qiu Zhijie](https://en.wikipedia.org/wiki/Qiu_Zhijie).

 It was also shown at the [Nuit Blanche 2019 in Paris](https://www.paris.fr/pages/une-nuit-blanche-en-mouvement-6889) at [CRI](https://www.cri-paris.org/en).